jarulsamy/.dotfiles/README.md

 -   Nerdtree-git

+All, of course, detailed in the [vimrc](/.vimrc).

 ## Shell

-ZSH + Termux = :heart:
+ZSH + Tmux = :heart:

-I use a heavily customized version of ZSH with Termux to create an optimal terminal experience.
+I use a heavily customized version of ZSH with Tmux to create an optimal terminal experience.

-I use oh-my-zsh and oh-my-termux.
+I use oh-my-zsh and oh-my-tmux.

 ![Terminal](/assets/terminal.png)

-Termux header features include, session counter, interactive weather tracker, battery tracker, date/time, user, root warning, and hostname.
+Tmux header features include, session counter, interactive weather tracker, battery tracker, date/time, user, root warning, and hostname.

 ## Custom ZSH Functions